effectfully-ou/sketches/hierarchical-free-monads-mostly-pointless/README.md

 This is a response to [Hierarchical Free Monads: The Most Developed Approach In Haskell](https://github.com/graninas/hierarchical-free-monads-the-most-developed-approach-in-haskell/blob/master/README.md).
 The article makes some bold claims, but it builds on an initial straw man argument that with FT one has to enumerate all individual effects of a function in its type signature, which is not true.

+### Disclaimer

+Please note that this post is not meant to give advice on how to structure production code in Haskell.
+I merely take the code written in the original article and show how it can be transformed into something more ergonomic and concise.

 ### The straw man argument

 Here is one quote: